SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ff_calculator.p4x = -0.014
 ```

-We initialized a force field, for a detailed explanations of the parameters, refer to the [Bianco et. al. Phys.
+We initialized a force field.
+For a detailed explanations of the parameters, refer to the [Bianco et. al. Phys.
 Rev. B 96, 014111](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111) paper.
-Now ff_calculator behaves like any [ASE](https://wiki.fysik.dtu.dk/ase/) calculator, and can be used to compute forces and energies for our SSCHA.
+Now ff_calculator behaves like any [ASE](https://wiki.fysik.dtu.dk/ase/) calculator, and can be used to compute forces and energies for our SSCHA minimization.
 Note: this force field is not able to compute stress, as it is defined only at fixed volume, so we cannot use it for a variable cell relaxation.

 Now it is the time to initialize the SSCHA.
 We can start from the harmonic dynamical matrix we got for the force field.
 Remember, SSCHA dynamical matrices must be positive definite.
 Since we are studying a system that has a spontaneous symmetry breaking at low temperature, the harmonic dynamical matrices will have imaginary phonons.
-We must enforce phonons to be positive definite to start a SSCHA.
+We must enforce phonons to be positive definite to start a SSCHA minimization.

 ```python